 Magnetic Resonance Imaging

-Magnetic resonance image (MRI) is a cross-sectional imaging technology that uses a magnetic field and radiofrequency signals to cause hydrogen nuclei to emit their own signals, which then are converted to images by a computer.
+Magnetic resonance imaging (MRI) is a cross-sectional imaging technology that uses a magnetic field and radiofrequency signals to cause hydrogen nuclei to emit signals, which then are converted to images by a computer.

 The Magnetic Resonance Phenomenon